Captain Harlock (manga): Distribution

-In 2009, William Winckler Productions produced two all-new English-dubbed movie versions edited from the original series, each running 105 minutes.
+In 2009, William Winckler Productions produced two all-new English-dubbed film versions edited from the original series, each running 105 minutes.
 Producer William Winckler, known for the English version of Tekkaman the Space Knight, wrote, produced and directed these English-dubbed compilations, which are available in Japan only on the Toei Anime BB Premium broadband service.

-In 2012, Discotek Media announced that it had acquired the series for North American DVD distribution.
-They released the complete series in one subtitled boxset on August 27, 2013.
+Discotek Media released the complete series on DVD in one subtitled boxset for North America on August 27, 2013.